jordanboston/vue-firebase-connect/README.md

 # build for production with minification
 npm run build
 ```

+## Info

+This little app connects to a Firebase example database using vue-resource
+* create users
+* show all users
+* delete individual users

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).